 Geez, what will the Simpsons be like without Martin?

 So listen, Shana, there’s one more death to report, and we’re a little late with this one, but, it’s only because no one told us about it!!!!
 You remember the song “Those Oldies But Goodies” by Little Caesar and the Romans?
 You know the guy who, at the end, says, “Yes dear, they are playing our song; and it will always remain our song…”?
 That was David Johnson.
 He died 10 months ago–October 25, 2018–at 84.
 I love this song, it says all there is to say about a certain golden age of music that will never come again; but, fortunately, has left so much treasure behind!

 And now we should probably start the Quiz!
 In contrast to last month’s very long and ponderous quiz, this one is very short and sweet!
-I know a lot of you out there are breathing a sigh of relief over that!
+I know a lot of you out there are breathing a sigh of relief to hear that!
 Here we go with…”Panic Attack!”
 This is from “Miss Piggie” (not her real name):